Azure-Samples/ms-identity-dotnetcore-ca-auth-context-app/README.md

 This code sample uses the Conditional Access Auth Context to demand a higher bar of authentication for certain high-privileged and sensitive operations in a Web App.

+> To use the CA Auth context in a Web API, please try the [Use the Conditional Access auth context to perform step-up authentication for high-privilege operations in a Web API](https://github.com/Azure-Samples/ms-identity-ca-auth-context/blob/main/README.md) code sample

 ## Scenario

 1. The client ASP.NET Core Web App uses the [Microsoft.Identity.Web](https://aka.ms/microsoft-identity-web) and Microsoft Authentication Library for .NET ([MSAL.NET](https://aka.ms/msal-net)) to sign-in a user with **Azure AD**.